Month: June 2018

 Asking Questions Inspires Generosity Across Generations

 From classic poetry to rock songs to Internet memes, people have complained about the generational divide for a long time.
-When it comes to philanthropy and community building, however, there > Continue Reading
+When it comes to philanthropy and community building, however, there is a lot at stake for generations to work and talk together.
+GTCF explored the challenges and opportunities around fostering generosity across generations through two > Continue Reading